meivinc/tf_gcp_vpc-sc_environment/README.md

     *   **Organization Level:** `resourcemanager.organizations.setIamPolicy`

 > [!TIP]
-> If you lack the necessary permissions to bind IAM policies to the service account, collaborate with an administrator who possesses these privileges to perform the delegation.
+> If you lack the necessary permissions to bind IAM policies to the service account, collaborate with an administrator who possesses those privileges to perform the delegation.

 ## IAM Requirements

 The following IAM roles are required for both the Service Account and the User performing the deployments.
-Carefully review and grant these permissions to ensure successful execution of the Terraform configurations.
+Carefully review and grant those permissions to ensure successful execution of the Terraform configurations.

 **User:**

 *   **Organization Level:**
     *   `roles/accesscontextmanager.policyAdmin`
     *   `roles/resourcemanager.organizationViewer`
+    *   `roles/resourcemanager.organizationAdmin` # Optional
 *   **Folder Level:**
     *   `roles/viewer`
     *   `roles/resourcemanager.folderAdmin`